 As such, the investment guidelines will be governed by the fund's governing documents.
+To the extent a separate account is utilized for implementation, the guidelines enumerated below will apply.

 The investment objective is to achieve long-term capital appreciation and outperform the MSCI ACWI ex-US IMI Index.